One of the most often asked questions I get about joint replacement is “when is the right time to have this procedure.”

 Have Surgical Advances Improved Joint Longevity?

-As with all medical procedures, joint replacement surgery continues to evolve for better patient outcomes.
 Do these advances account for greater longevity of artificial joints?
 Yes.
 They do.

 “We are using better technology – such as advanced imaging and robotics – to measure all of the replacement components.
 The capability to check the measurements of these components is especially advantageous for hip replacements.
 If components are in an awkward position, that does affect the longevity of the implant.
 Placing the implants in a more accurate, reproducible and balanced position does affect the durability of the replacements.